Can a foreigner purchase property in Japan?

 Obligation of Notification due to the Foreign Exchange and Foreign Trade Control Act

-When a foreigner who lives abroad (hereinafter referred to as “Non-resident”) acquires Japanese real estate, it is categorized as "a capital transaction" in terms of the Foreign Exchange and Foreign Trade Control Act.
-The Non-resident who will be acquiring the real estate needs to fill out and turn in a notification form including their full name as well as the acquisition cost to the Minister of Finance via the Bank of Japan within 20 days of acquisition.
+When a foreign resident (hereinafter referred to as “Non-resident” acquires real estate in Japan, it is classified as a "capital transaction" under the Foreign Exchange and Foreign Trade Control Act.
+The Non-resident buyer is required to submit a notification form to the Minister of Finance, through the Bank of Japan, within 20 days of the acquisition.
+This form must include the buyer's full name and the purchase price.

 Except in the following cases, where the report is not necessary: